droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 - The chapter finishes with a more complex example dealing with different types of stocks and assets.
   - This is substantial enough that inheritance is an appropriate technique.
   - In this example, the pieces at the top of the hierarchy are abstract (an interface and an abstract class), matching the pattern identified above.
   - The book does not provide any context for how this code will be used.
-I would argue this is is a major oversight.
+I would argue this is a major oversight.
 Writing code in a vacuum is fine for experienced engineers, but in my experience novices benefit from concrete examples of how code will be used from the "outside".
 With inheritance in particular, this would demonstrate how polymorphism is useful.
 - There is no mention of the idea of extending a class implemented by a framework.

 In general _Building Java Programs_ is excellent, and I have a tremendous amount of respect for Reges and Stepp.
 It certainly did a good job of preparing my students for the AP CS exam.
 However, it does not introduce inheritance as it is used in the real world, particularly by novice engineers.
 As far as I can tell this is typical of introductory CS courses - certainly my undergraduate education at Purdue followed a similar pattern.